BayviewComputerClub/Legacy-BayviewJudge-UI/README.md

 There is a `deploy_gnulinux.sh` script which will automatically git pull, copy the files to /var/www/html, and copy a config.ini from from ~/config.ini

+Don't forget to `AllowOverride All` in the Apache config.

 ### Windows
 1. Download [XAMPP][2] and run the installer.
 Keep the default installation directories.
 You only need the Apache, MySql and PHP elements.
 2. Download [this repository][3] and unzip it into `C:\xampp\htdocs`.